mlzarathustra/ondes/TO-DO.md

  - add an option **pitch-scale**: amount

  - try modulating the duty cycle of a sawtooth wave.

- - create a component that simply maps midi key to a value for use in modulation, with an option for linear or logarithmic.

  - try Helmholtz as oscillator / resonator

  - multi-voice polyphony - could have a mode that re-uses the first available voice (for portamento &c.)

  ---
  - Multi-channel (e.g. Stereo) components
    The input and output would be an int array